-The real prize for the best players in the league was to make the all-star team for that league.
-Twice I was chosen for that prestigious team as 3rd baseman, and one of those years we won the state championship held in Hot Springs.
-Going to the state tournament meant getting a complete uniform for the 3 day event and having all our expenses paid while there.
+The real prize for the best players in the league was to make the all-star team.
+Twice I was chosen for the prestigious team as third baseman, and one of those years we won the state championship held in Hot Springs.
+Going to the state tournament meant getting a complete uniform for the three day event and having all our expenses paid while there.
 It made us feel like real major league stars!
-Some of the better players over a 4 year span were; Berlie (Beryl Anthony), John Lee (John Lee Anthony, Berlie’s brother), Moody (Jim Moody), Mook (James Mook), Bussey (Richard Crawford), Buck (Jim Weedman), Norris (James Norris), Jody (Jody Mahoney), Pesnell (Larkus Pesnell), Tom (Tom McRae, Tommy (Tommy Murphree and Tommy Reeves) and Boo Boo (Jeff Murphree, Tommy’s younger brother).
-These guys were highly motivated to success on the ball field and later in life became prominent citizens such as; a U.S. Congressman, a Federal Judge, a candidate for governor of Arkansas, who came in 2nd to Bill Clinton, an Arkansas State Senator, a touring PGA professional, a college football coach, an owner and CEO of a major surgical instrument company, and 3 physicians.
-Not one of us, however, was thinking about future careers when we in the midst of the competition at the Boy’s Club.
+Some of the better players over a four year span were; Berlie (Beryl Anthony), John Lee (John Lee Anthony, Berlie’s brother), Moody (Jim Moody), Mook (James Mook), Bussey (Richard Crawford), Buck (Jim Weedman), Norris (James Norris), Jody (Jody Mahoney), Pesnell (Larkus Pesnell), Tom (Tom McRae, Tommy (Tommy Murphree and Tommy Reeves) and Boo Boo (Jeff Murphree, Tommy’s younger brother).
+These guys were highly motivated to success on the ball field and later in life became prominent citizens such a U.S. Congressman, a Federal Judge, a candidate for governor of Arkansas, who came in second to Bill Clinton, an Arkansas State Senator, a touring PGA professional, a college football coach, an owner and CEO of a major surgical instrument company, and three physicians.
+Not one of us however, was thinking about future careers when we in the midst of the competition at the Boy’s Club.

-During our high school years, many of my friends gave up sports during the summer and opted for summer jobs to earn serious spending money, when the top wages for a student was on the order of $1.25 per hour.
-Good jobs were at a premium, but were available to those who were persistent.
+During our high school years many of my friends gave up sports during the summer and opted for summer jobs to earn serious spending money when the top wages for a student was on the order of one dollar and twenty-five per hour.
+Good jobs were at a premium but were available to those who were persistent.
 I remember Pop telling me, “You need to have fun and just play while you are young.
 The time will come when you have to work and won’t have the option to play!”
 He was right, but I just couldn’t enjoy such a leisure lifestyle while most of my buddies were working.

-Some of my most memorable summer jobs included working for Richardson Oil Company in maintenance, working at the Lion Oil Refinery in the chemistry lab, working at Southern Poultry as a “chicken plucker,” and working at Hanna Furniture Company for 4 weeks during their close-out auction.
-During those job experiences, I learned how to relate to adults other than my parents and the parents of my friends.
-Some of the conversations and a few of the stories I heard from the adults with whom I worked, were not things I heard at the Boys Club, but I was getting older and needed to learn how to filter that language and those stories through my maturing mind.
+Some of my most memorable summer jobs included working for Richardson Oil Company in maintenance, working at the Lion Oil Refinery in the chemistry lab, working at Southern Poultry as a “chicken plucker,” and working at Hanna Furniture Company for four weeks during their close-out auction.
+During those job experiences I learned how to relate to adults other than my parents and the parents of my friends.
+Some of the conversations and a few of the stories I heard from the adults with whom I worked were not things I heard at the Boys Club, but I was getting older and needed to learn how to filter the language and those stories through my maturing mind.

-Fortunately, I was also receiving some spiritual training through the youth department at the First Baptist Church.
-Several of my baseball buddies also attended the same church, so more often than not, our conversations tended to revolve around sports instead of the truths from that particular Sunday’s Bible lesson.
+Fortunately, I was also receiving some spiritual training in the youth department at the First Baptist Church.
+Several of my baseball buddies also attended the same church so frequently our conversations tended to revolve around sports instead of the truths from that particular Sunday’s Bible lesson.
 Our teachers tried their best to keep us focused, but such wonderful men as Mr. J.D.
 Beazley, Mr. Mac McCollum and Mr. Homer Frisby taught us more by their examples of faithfulness than their specific knowledge of the Bible.
-I knew they were just ordinary men, but if they had any major faults in their lives, I wasn’t aware of them, nor was I trying to find them out.
+I knew they were just ordinary men, but if they had any major faults in their lives I wasn’t aware of them nor was I trying to discover.